wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/transform_logstash.rst

     # systemctl restart logstash

-5. Configure the Filebeat instance for pointing to the Logstash instance.
+5. Configure the Filebeat instance, change the events destination from Elasticsearch instance to the Logstash instance.

-  * Comment / remove the Elasticsearch output in ``/etc/filebeat/filebeat.yml`` where Filebeat is running.
+  * Disable the Elasticsearch output in ``/etc/filebeat/filebeat.yml``.

     .. code-block:: yaml